Grief and Loss

 Write a letter

 Some people will find it helpful to write a letter to the person who has passed.
-In it you can write down your feelings about that person, about what you will miss, and have a chance to say goodbye to him or her.
+In it you can write down your feelings about that person, about what you will miss, and have a chance to say goodbye.
 You can share this with someone you trust, or keep it to yourself.

 Remember to laugh

-As difficult as it may seem, there are still good things happening in your life, and we encourage you to pay attention to those times that you feel happy or something makes you laugh.
+As difficult as it may seem, there are still good things happening in your life.
+We encourage you to pay attention to those times that you feel happy or something makes you laugh.

 Take some time to reflect on your friend’s life and the good times you shared together.
 You can also do this with other people who spent time with your friend and share the experience as a group.